-The Government will provide extra resources to tackle COVID-19.
-This includes a COVID-19 Response Fund, to fund pressures in the NHS, support local authorities to manage pressures on social care and support vulnerable people, and to help deal with pressures on other public services.
-The size of the fund will be reviewed as the situation develops, to ensure all necessary resources are made available.
+The Government is providing unprecedented levels of support to tackle COVID-19.
+A COVID-19 Response Fund has been provided, to fund pressures in the NHS, support local authorities to manage pressures on social care and support vulnerable people, and to help deal with pressures on other public services.

 Support for Renters & Landlords

 No renter in either social or private accommodation will be forced out of their home during this difficult time.

 The Government are introducing emergency legislation so that no renters in private or social accommodation need to be concerned about the threat of eviction.
 The legislation will be taken forward as an urgent priority so that landlords will not be able to start proceedings to evict tenants for at least a three-month period.
 The three-month mortgage payment holiday announced yesterday will be extended to landlords whose tenants are experiencing financial difficulties due to coronavirus, alleviating pressure on both landlords and tenants.